biolink/biolink-model/docs/ThingWithTaxon.md

  * [IndividualOrganism](IndividualOrganism.md) (mixin)  - An instance of an organism.
 For example, Richard Nixon, Charles Darwin, my pet cat.
 Example ID: ORCID:0000-0002-5355-2576
  * [LifeStage](LifeStage.md) (mixin)  - A stage of development or growth of an organism, including post-natal adult stages
  * [Polypeptide](Polypeptide.md) (mixin)  - A polypeptide is a molecular entity characterized by availability in protein databases of amino-acid-based sequence representations of its precise primary structure; for convenience of representation, partial sequences of various kinds are included, even if they do not represent a physical molecule.
  * [PopulationOfIndividualOrganisms](PopulationOfIndividualOrganisms.md) (mixin)  - A collection of individuals from the same taxonomic class distinguished by one or more characteristics.
-Characteristics can include, but are not limited to, shared geographic location, genetics, phenotypes [Alliance for Genome Resources]
+Characteristics can include, but are not limited to, shared geographic location, genetics, phenotypes.
  * [Protein](Protein.md) (mixin)  - A gene product that is composed of a chain of amino acid sequences and is produced by ribosome-mediated translation of mRNA

 ## Referenced by class